-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 The raids across Auckland was the second termination phase of Operation Nova, an investigation into the gang, the alleged importing of drugs into the New Zealand and the laundering of millions of dollars.

-The first phase of Operation Nova was announced in February with no mention of any links to the Comanchero.
+The first phase of Operation Nova was announced in February with no mention of any links to the Comancheros.

-Customs' officers found 5kg of methamphetamine hidden inside cooking appliances, leading police to find another 6kg of the Class-A drug.
+Customs officers found 5kg of methamphetamine hidden inside cooking appliances, leading police to find another 6kg of the Class-A drug.

 Four people were arrested in Auckland; a 50-year-old New Zealander, a 33-year-old Chinese national, a 60-year-old Canadian national and a 19-year-old from the United States.